Moses Kizza Musaazi - Technology for Tomorrow Ltd.

 No known hazards.

-Structural stability, amount of cement required, reduction of transportation, fuel, and construction costs, amount of storage time.
+Evaluations are made based on the structural stability, amount of cement required, reduction of transportation, fuel, and construction costs, amount of storage time.
+Interview with representative

 In context photographs (0)